Length and Difficult: 37 km | 4 sections | Easy - Moderate

 Suncoaster Trail.

 If you continue along the Suncoaster Trail you will almost come down to the highway and you will see that the trail becomes more of a manicured gravel path.
-At this point, across the road is Sakinaw Lake Rd.
+At this point, across the highway is Sakinaw Lake Rd.
 On a hot day, if you detour down this road, you won't regret it because there is a great spot to have a quick, refreshing dip in the lake.

 Suncoaster Trail.

 Getting back on the road (or trail again) you will need to make your way back out to Highway 101.
-If you made a detour and turn right and within a couple of kilometres you will come to Menacher Road on your left.
+If you made a detour and turn right and, within a couple of kilometres, you will come to Menacher Road on your left.
 This road will take you up off the highway and back on the Suncoaster Trail.
-After a bit of a climb, this next section of the trail mostly follows old forest service roads, is well signed and a bit remote.
-After several kilometres you will reach Homesite Forest Service Road.
+After a bit of a climb, this next section of the trail mostly follows old forest service roads, is well-signed and a bit remote.
+After several kilometres, you will reach Homesite Forest Service Road.
 This is the official end of phase one.

 Features